 Visit www.SAQA.com to see what's happening in the world of art quilts!

-"Art Quilt Portfolio: People and Portraits" was released in April 2013.
-It is available in the SAQA Bookstore.
+"Art Quilt Portfolio: People and Portraits" is available in the SAQA Bookstore.
 All sale proceeds go to support SAQA's exhibition programs.
 A matching exhibition, "People and Portraits" premiered at the International Quilt Festival in Houston and was exhibited at the Texas Quilt Museum in La Grange and at Festival of Quilts in Birmingham, UK.
-It will next be traveling to the Regina Quick Center for the Arts at St. Bonaventure University in St. Bonaventure, New York (October 1 - December 20, 2015).
+It then travelled to the Regina Quick Center for the Arts at St. Bonaventure University in St. Bonaventure, New York and is currently on the AQS show circuit!

 "Art Quilt Portfolio: The Natural World" (Lark, 2012 $24.95) is available in the SAQA Bookstore.
 All sale proceeds go to support SAQA's exhibition programs.
 A matching exhibition, "The Natural World," was shown at the International Quilt Festival in Houston.

 The exhibition "Masters 2," one work by each of these master artists, was exhibited at the New England Quilt Museum in Lowell, Massachusetts and at the Ruth Funk Center for Textile Arts in Melbourne, Florida.
 It recently completed its travels through the American Quilter's Society shows in Phoenix Arizona, Lancaster, Pennsylvania, Paducah, Kentucky, Charlotte, North Carolina, Grand Rapids, Michigan, Chattanooga, Tennessee, and Des Moines, Iowa.

 I was pleased to be one of the jurors for Art Quilt Australia Contest - what great artwork!

 I was the juror for "Florida in Fabric II" exhibition, sponsored by the Ruth Funk Center for Textile Arts.